 This recipe for fennel salad with oranges and dried figs has the right amount of flavor to do the trick!
 Fennel is great in a salad because it adds crunch and texture.
 The oranges add acidity, which balances out the sweetness of the dried figs. If you’ve never paired oranges with fennel or different types of nuts, this is a great place to start.
 These ingredients taste wonderful together, and it’s an easy way to switch up your normal routine.

 There’s nothing better than a quick, easy, healthy salad that uses only the freshest ingredients.
-Although Fennel can be a little ‘bitter’ to taste, it has become one of my regular salads and is always a hit with my family and friends.
+Although Fennel can taste a little ‘bitter’, it has become one of my regular salads and is always a hit with my family and friends.

 What is Fennel?